slovnicki/beamer/package/README.md

 }
 ```

-Then the `BeamLocation` using above state would look something like this:
+Then the `BeamLocation` using above state would look something like this.
+Note that not all these overrides are needed if custom state is not a `ChangeNotifier`.

 ```dart
 class BooksLocation extends BeamLocation<BooksState> {